1. Home

 8/10

-The latest Hyundai Tucson is no longer the budget-focused model that its predecessors were, but it’s still a very appealing car nonetheless.
-This is an SUV that’s moved upmarket - much like its maker - and it now has a glamorous and glitzy look that makes it really stand out compared with the competition, even the more premium offerings.
+The latest Hyundai Tucson is no longer the budget-focused car that its predecessors were, but it’s still a very appealing car.
+This is an SUV that’s moved upmarket - much like its maker - and it now has a glitzy look that makes it stand out compared with the competition, even many of the more premium offerings.

 The interior design is perhaps less visually arresting, but the quality on show inside the Tucson is in no doubt, with plush materials and thoughtful finishes.
 The cabin is absolutely stuffed with luxury kit, too, and the all-important infotainment system is one of the best in the business.